 6. The general control of all premises occupied by the School is vested in the Director.
 Regular use of these premises is confined to the staff and to students holding current Students' tickets.
-In addition members of the London School of Economics Society are granted certain privileges, subject to variation from time to time, and persons holding readers' tickets are admitted to the use of the Library, in accordance with the Library rules and subject to the authority of the Librarian.
+In addition members of the Old Students' Association are granted certain privileges, subject to variation from time to time, and persons holding readers' tickets are admitted to the use of the Library, in accordance with the Library rules and subject to the authority of the Librarian.
 Persons introducing visitors to School premises will be held responsible for their conduct.